 In Shaker Place Rehabilitation & Nursing Center, 75.52% of Patients

-This tells you the percentage of residents who received the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This tells you the percent of residents that were given the flu and pneumonia vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Shaker Place Rehabilitation & Nursing Center, 14.75% Percentage of Patients
+In Shaker Place Rehabilitation & Nursing Center, 16.65% of Patients

 Ability to Keep Residents Mobile

-In Shaker Place Rehabilitation & Nursing Center, 17.32% Percentage of Residents
+In Shaker Place Rehabilitation & Nursing Center, 14.47% of Residents

 In Shaker Place Rehabilitation & Nursing Center, 0.01 Hospitalizations per 1,000 resident days

-This is the number of hospitalizations per thousand days of patient care.
-There is a correlation between having fewer hospitalizations and the quality of care.
+Measures the number of hospitalizations per thousand days of patient care.
+Staying out of the hospital is critical to maintaining the physical health of residents.

 Short-term Care: Rehospitalizations

-In Shaker Place Rehabilitation & Nursing Center, 17.32 Percentage of Residents Rehospitalized
+In Shaker Place Rehabilitation & Nursing Center, 14.47% of Residents Rehospitalized

 This datapoint measures the number of times residents are rehospitalized per thousand days of short-term resident care.
 Keeping residents out of the hospital during rehabilitation is important to restoring the physical well-being of patients.

 Short-term Care: ER Visits

-In Shaker Place Rehabilitation & Nursing Center, 8.8 Percentage of Patients
+In Shaker Place Rehabilitation & Nursing Center, 5.66% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Shaker Place Rehabilitation & Nursing Center, 75.07% Percentage of Resident
+In Shaker Place Rehabilitation & Nursing Center, 72.98% of Resident

 Scores for Albany, NY